virtualdesigner/TD-Learning/readme.md

-<h2>Implemented SARSA algorithm on Taxi-V3 which is an OPENAI gym environment.</h2>
+<h2>Implemented Q-learning algorithm on Taxi-V3 which is an OPENAI gym environment.</h2>
 <br>
 <h3>Hyperparameters:</h3>
 <ul>